ibm-cloud-docs/vpc/block_storage_is_faq.md

 You can create up to 750 total block storage volumes (data and boot) per account in a region.
 To increase this [quota](/docs/vpc?topic=vpc-quotas#block-storage-quotas), open a [support case](/docs/vpc?topic=vpc-getting-help) and specifying in which zone you need more volumes.

-There are also service limits for your block storage volumes based on the number of cores per instance.
-For more information, see [Service limits](/docs/vpc?topic=vpc-quotas#service-limits).

 ### After creating a data volume with specific capacity, can the capacity later be increased?
 {: faq}
 {: #faq-block-storage-8}
 {: support}

 You can increase the capacity of data volumes attached to a virtual server instance.
 You can indicate capacity in GB increments up to 16,000 GB capacity, depending on your volume profile.
-For more information, see [Expanding block storage volume capacity](/docs/vpc?topic=vpc-expanding-block-storage-volumes).
+For more information, see [Increasing block storage volume capacity](/docs/vpc?topic=vpc-expanding-block-storage-volumes).

+### Can I increase capacity of a boot volume?
+{: faq}
+{: #faq-block-storge-rbv}

+Boot volume capacity can be increased during instance provisioning or later, by directly modifying the boot volume.
+This feature applies to instances created from stock or custom images.
+You can also specify a larger boot volume capacity when creating an instance template.
+The boot volume can't be unattached from an instance (that is, stored as standalone data volume).
+For more information and for UI, CLI, or API procedures, see [Increasing boot volume volume capacity](/docs/vpc?topic=vpc-resize-boot-volumes).

+### Can I change boot volume capacity for an existing instance?
+{: faq}
+{: #faq-block-storge-rbv-instance}

+Yes, boot volume capacity can be increased for an existing instance.
+However, you increase capacity on the storage side.
+That is, by modifying the boot volume details.
+For example, in the UI, you'd select a boot volume from the list of block storage volumes and then resize the volume from the volume details page.
+For more information, see [Increase boot volume capacity from the list of block storage volumes in the UI](/docs/vpc?topic=vpc-resize-boot-volumes&interface=ui#resize-boot-vol-list-ui).
+You can also use the [CLI](/docs/vpc?topic=vpc-resize-boot-volumes&interface=cli#expand-existing-boot-vol-cli) and For the [API](/docs/vpc?topic=vpc-resize-boot-volumes&interface=api#expand-existing-boot-vol-api).

 ### How many volumes can I provision on my account?
 {: faq}